Ribbit-Network/ribbit-network-frog-hardware/v4/assembly-instructions/3-software.md

 First, reach out to the Ribbit Network Core team in Discord ([Join the Developer Discord](https://discord.gg/vq8PkDb2TC)) and send Keenan Johnson a message in the #build-a-sensor channel.
 He will get you a set of credentials you can use in the next step.
 The team is working hard to make this self service soon :).

 ### Find the IP address of your Frog
+Vist this page https://ribbit-network.github.io/ribbit-network-frog-software/ and reconnect to your frog.

-From the install screen, click the "Visit Device" button
+click the "Visit Device" button

 <img width="293" alt="image" src="https://user-images.githubusercontent.com/2559382/211126145-65b4f4e3-34df-45b0-9f72-fdb938d5b219.png">